Elizabeth T. Craft

 BA College of William and Mary

-Elizabeth Titrington Craft completed her PhD at Harvard University and taught at Wellesley College and Northeastern University before joining the faculty at the University of Utah.
+Elizabeth Titrington Craft is an Assistant Professor in the School of Music at the University of Utah.
 Her research crosses disciplinary boundaries to explore how music conveys sociopolitical values and constructs national identity, focusing especially on musical theater from the early twentieth century through the present.
-Her recent publications examine the politics and reception of the musical Hamilton (in the journal American Music), the George M. Cohan biopic Yankee Doodle Dandy (in The Oxford Handbook of Musical Theatre Screen Adaptations), and the musicals of Lin-Manuel Miranda (forthcoming in The Routledge Companion to the Contemporary Musical).
-Her work also appears in The Critical Companion to the American Stage Musical, Crosscurrents: American and European Music in Interaction, 1900–2000, the journal Studies in Musical Theatre, and New York Public Library’s Musical of the Month blog.
-She is currently writing a book on the Broadway musicals and cultural impact of the composer, playwright, actor, director, and producer George M. Cohan.
+Her recent publications examine the politics and reception of the musical Hamilton (in the journal American Music), the George M. Cohan biopic Yankee Doodle Dandy (in The Oxford Handbook of Musical Theatre Screen Adaptations), and the musicals of Lin-Manuel Miranda (in The Routledge Companion to the Contemporary Musical).
+Her work also appears in the journal Studies in Musical Theatre and the volumes The Critical Companion to the American Stage Musical and Crosscurrents: American and European Music in Interaction, 1900–2000.
+She is currently working on a book on the Broadway musicals and cultural impact of the composer, playwright, actor, director, and producer George M. Cohan.

 Dr. Craft serves as the Honors Faculty Advisor for the School of Music and as co-chair, with McKay Music Library Director Lisa Chaufty, of the School of Music’s Student Success, Equity, Diversity, Inclusion and Library Committee.

 - Opera Studies

 - Music of the United States

 - Music History III: Late 19th Century to the Present